sibusisombenenge/wifi-security-auditor/SECURITY.md

 ---

-## Reporting a Vulnerability

-If you find a security issue in this project, please open a GitHub issue or contact the maintainer directly.
-Do not publicly disclose vulnerabilities before they are patched.

----

 ## Known Limitations

 - **No real WiFi scanning**: The browser sandbox prevents reading WiFi encryption type.
-This app relies on user-reported input.
+This app relies on user-reported input or the optional companion agent.
 - **Router instructions may be outdated**: Router firmware updates can change admin interface layouts.
 Steps are accurate as of 2025 for the listed models.
 - **Gateway links are HTTP**: Local router admin pages do not use HTTPS.
 This is a limitation of router hardware, not this app.
+- **Companion agent requires local execution**: The Python agent runs on the user's machine with their privileges.
+It does not elevate privileges or modify system settings.

+---

+## Accuracy & Safety Notes

+This is an educational tool.
+Remediation steps are tested against known router firmware versions but may not account for:
+- ISP-customised firmware interfaces
+- Updated firmware changing menu structures
+- Regional variations in router models

+Users should verify settings against their router's actual admin interface.

+---

+## Reporting a Security Issue

+If you find a security issue in this project, please open a GitHub issue or contact the maintainer directly.